mindsphere/.github/profile/README.md

-# Welcome to MindSphere Open Source Projects!
+# MindSphere :heart: Open Source!

 [MindSphere](https://siemens.mindsphere.io) is part of Siemens Industrial IoT Platform, the most comprehensive industrial Internet of Things solution - from edge to cloud - powering the convergence of IT and OT.
 Click on the badges below to find more Siemens powered [open source projects](https://opensource.siemens.com)!